for the Massachusetts Department of Transitional Assistance

 Diagrams at the beginning and end of the application help the user anticipate what comes next.
 The user gets a chance to catch mistakes through summaries at the end of sections.
 Definitions and help text expand inline for easiest reading.
 The user can track their progress in the menu, as it doubles as a checklist.

-The redesigned application was deployed in July, 2018 and is still in its early stages of real world adoption, but for the first time ever at the MA DTA, the amount of applications coming from the web is larger than the amount completed in person.
+The redesigned application was deployed in July 2018, and for the first time ever at the MA DTA, the volume of online applications exceeded that of applications completed in person.